 BH4 and Nitric Oxide

 BH4 is also known as tetrahydrobiopterin.
 It plays a very important role in all the neurotransmitters (serotonin, dopamine, epinephrine, norepinephrine etc.) and nitric oxide.
 Understanding low levels of BH4 can help solve issues related to mental health and cardiovascular health.

 The extent of the damage and control of NOS uncoupling and NO depends on the individual.
 The important factors for preventing inflammation is through L-arginine, vegetable and fruit intake, BH4 levels, vitamin C levels, folate levels (too much methylfolate supplementation can lead to inflammatory NO levels), magnesium, DHA, B2, copper, zinc, manganese, cysteine, glutathione levels and flavonoid/spice intake.
-Genetic mutations in CYP-450 liver enzymes, NOS1, NOS2 and NOS3 may also prove to be relevant factors.
+Genetic mutations in CYP-450 liver enzymes, NOS1, NOS2, and NOS3 may affect susceptibility to certain nitric oxide uncoupling factors.

 Restoring proper NOS activity by increasing intracellular levels of its cofactor tetrahydrobiopterin (BH4) is effective in the management of hypertensive diastolic dysfunction, ischemia–reperfusion injury, myocardial infarction, and endothelial dysfunction.